awillows/DSCManagement/README.md

 **Get-DscDBTables**

-List the tables currently in the database
+List the tables currently in the database.

 **Get-DscSettings**